Skip to content

 It’s important to tell your customers how their information will be used, whether it’s for making purchases, sending emails, or improving customer service.

 Explain how each type of data helps improve their experience.
 Be clear about whether the data will be used for personalized marketing or shared with other companies.
+Also, mention any legal requirements that allow you to use their data, such as following government regulations.

 Being clear about this is important to avoid confusion or worries among customers.